A Home for Your Loved One

 Financing a Residential Stay

-Residential services can be extremely expensive, but there are typically several sources of funds available to individuals and families to assist in defraying these costs.
+Residential services and care can be extremely expensive, but there are typically several sources of funds available to individuals and families to assist in defraying these costs.
 Determinations on placement costs are made on a case-by-case basis and are dependent upon resident needs and abilities.
 The average cost of stay at St. Louis Center can exceed $6,000 per month depending on the services needed.

 Social Security benefits are utilized in combination with either private support or Medicaid to cover the costs of residential services.
 It is important to know how the Department of Health & Human Services works when beginning this process, as applying for Medicaid in the wrong county can place substantial barriers in the path of securing desired services.